 After school 7-9 years Beginner Scratch games coding clubs

-Activity option & fees - Spring term 2021
+Activity option & fees - Summer term 2022

 At our training studio at Bromley Common BR2 8LU

 Ten weekly (term time) 1.25 hour sessions, join anytime

 4.30pm - 5.45pm, 26th April - 5th July 2022

 Already attended a taster or trial session, or one of our activities? .. then ..

 Suitable for beginners and younger children, this fun activity involves creating games using Scratch, a friendly, visual yet powerful coding platform.
 Students are taught creative coding techniques, and are then encouraged to put into practice what they have learnt, adding their own ideas, experimenting and creating their own games.

 Each term we explore different techniques and skills to excite and motivate our students.
 Your child will be engaged, educated and entertained.